Pond Mountain Inn

 Seneca Restaurant: 518.430.2045 – Classic techniques, local twists… the chef, is a CIA graduate with a fine dining background and a deep love for fresh, local ingredients.
 The open kitchen allows diners to see Seneca’s talented staff expertly manning the wood-fired grill on which many of his original recipes are centered.
 Each season, Chief Mike relishes the opportunity to revisit the Seneca menu, creating unique twists using traditional techniques and local ingredients for inspired dishes that make both regulars and first-timers feel at home.

-Max London’s Restaurant: 518.587.0505 – in the heart of Saratoga, and right on Broadway, is the quintessential meeting place for lunch, with an exceptional bar and restaurant menus.
+Max London’s Restaurant: 518.587.0505 – In the heart of Saratoga, and right on Broadway, is the quintessential meeting place for lunch, with an exceptional bar and restaurant menus.
 Although, having never dined here for dinner the menu looks fabulous.
 We love it here!